Portland Stone Formation - Wiltshire (Chilmark) (Lead Author: WGT)

 The Portland Stone Formation (Portland Group) is the formal name for limestones in Wiltshire and Dorset deposited in shallow seas about 149-145 million years ago (Late Tithonian/Middle Volgian).
 In the Vale of Wardour, the Portland Stone Formation (Fm) is divided into three Members (Mbr), from bottom upwards, the Tisbury Mbr, the Wockley Mbr and the Chilmark Mbr.
 In Dorset the Portland Stone Fm is divided into the Portland Chert Mbr overlain by the Portland Freestone Mbr.
 See “Portland Stone - Dorset” elsewhere in this website.
 In both Wilts and Dorset the marine Portland Group is overlain by the non-marine Purbeck Group.

 Upper Building Stone (0-4m): This has a limited extent, being best developed in the Chilmark area where the Chilmark Oolite has long been quarried (surface & underground).
 This is a white-cream, shelly, cross-bedded oolitic limestone, similar to the oolitic limestones of the Isle of Portland.
-It is more durable than the Wardour Main and is best designated as Chilmark Oolite or Wardour Upper.
+It is more durable than the Wardour Lower and is best designated as Chilmark Oolite or Wardour Upper.
 This building stone is no longer quarried.

-Main or Lower Building Stone (c.12m): Once quarried extensively in the Chicksgrove and Chilmark area, this building stone is a fine-grained sandy limestone (quartzose glauconitic biocalcarenite, 20-40% quartz).
+Lower Building Stone (c.12m): Once quarried extensively in the Chicksgrove and Chilmark area, this building stone is a fine-grained sandy limestone (quartzose glauconitic biocalcarenite, 20-40% quartz).
 The glauconite content (up to 6%) gives a green-buff appearance which can resemble Upper Greensand (qv).
 Serpulids, ammonites & sponge spicules are common and trough cross-bedding is seen in outcrops.
 Some cross-cutting calcite veins occur.

 Text WGT Mar 2017